Promoting Research Investigations in the Marine Environment, Oregon 2014

 Nearshore biological oceanography and larval recruitment

-Dr. Alan Shanks, Professor, and the Shanks Lab Graduate students, Oregon Institute of Marine Biology, University of Oregon
+Advisor: Dr. Alan Shanks, Professor, and the Shanks Lab Graduate students, Oregon Institute of Marine Biology, University of Oregon

 Most marine species reproduce by releasing many, tiny larvae into the ocean that can interact with currents for hours to months before growing into the adult.
 Larval behavior and dispersal is key in understanding population dynamics of these species.
 The intern will work with Dr. Alan Shanks and his graduate students on several projects linking the dispersal and recruitment of the larvae of Dungeness crabs (Cancer magister), native Olympia oysters (Ostrea lurida), and other marine organisms to nearshore physical oceanographic features.
 The intern, along with the Shanks Team members, will collect zooplankton samples (including larvae) using a variety of methods, including light traps, plankton tows, benthic grabs, and intertidal collections.
 The intern will also assist in obtaining physical data in nearshore waters by aiding in the deployment and retrieval of oceanographic instruments from small boats, including moorings, current drifters, and drogues.
 The team will also monitor larval settlement on intertidal rocks to examine how nearshore currents affect the delivery of larvae to their intertidal adult habitats.